Boran/docker-test/README.md

 Features
  * Tested on: Mac 10.10 +Virtualbox 4.3.30 +Vagrant 1.7.4, Windows 8 +Virtual 4.3.8 + Vagrant 1.7.2
- * Works with outgoing proxies (adapt the lines in Vagrantfile)
+ * Works with outgoing proxies

 Why
  * This pattern is small, simple and easy to duplicate into other projects.
  * Reason: docker-machine was a bit too complex and didn't work for me.
 Boot2docker is no longer supported.

+Requirements
+ * Vagrant, virtualbox
+ * If proxies: vagrant plugin install vagrant-proxyconf

 USAGE
 -----